KagE-Akumaa/http-server/README.md

 A lightweight and educational HTTP server built from scratch in **C++**.
 This project demonstrates how to handle HTTP requests, parse URLs, and serve responses — without using any external web frameworks.
+A fully functional HTTP server built from scratch in C++ to understand how web servers process requests, handle routes, and manage connections at a low level.

+Currently supports GET and POST routes, with planned support for PATCH and DELETE in the upcoming version.
+The goal is to make it a minimal yet extendable HTTP backend framework demonstrating complete request parsing, URL utilities, and response handling.

 ---